digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 #.
 The :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>` is chosen by the application to identify the intended ledger change.

 #.
-The :ref:`deduplication period <com.daml.ledger.api.v1.Commands.deduplication_period>` specifies the period for which no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
+The :ref:`deduplication period <com.daml.ledger.api.v1.Commands.deduplication_period>` specifies the period for which, in order for the current submission to be accepted, no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
-   Otherwise, the current submission shall be rejected.
    The period is specified either as a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` or as a :ref:`deduplication offset <com.daml.ledger.api.v1.Commands.deduplication_offset>`.

 #.
 The :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` is returned to the submitting application and allows it to correlate specific submissions to specific completions.